BijayWagle/Inheritance/README.md

 project 1: it has two classes that are **Circle.java** which is the base class and **Demo.java** is the main class this is user defined program so ask the user what then want to calculate area,circumferenceand gives the result

-The other project is about the employee which is anabstract class and has some c=sub classes partTime fullTime intern
+The other project is about the employee which is anabstract class and has some sub classes partTime fullTime intern